antman94/The-good-stuff/README.md

 ### Remove local changes

-<ins>There could be only three categories of files when we make local changes:</ins>
+#### There could be only three categories of files when we make local changes:

     Type 1.
 Staged Tracked files